5 Reasons your kids should code

 There has never been a better time to learn to code with a variety of routes available.
 These include

-Most of these will require you to be around 16 or 18 so if you’re looking to get started early then the British Youth IT College might be the best option.
+Most of these will require you to be around 16 or 18 so if you’re looking to get started early then the British Youth International college might be the best option.
 We start children as young as 6 and old as 14 on their path to coding mastery.

 2 – Self Reliance, Self Confidence and Empowerment